thoughtbot/ruby-science/release/ruby-science.md

 * [Extract decorators](#extract-decorator) to make it easy to add behaviors dynamically.
-* [Inject Dependencies](#inject-dependencies) to make it possible to compose objects in new ways.
+* [Inject dependencies](#inject-dependencies) to make it possible to compose objects in new ways.

-Following this principle will make it much easier to follow the [Dependency Inversion Principle](#dependency-inversion-principle) and the [Open/Closed Principle](#openclosed-principle).
+Following this principle will make it much easier to follow the [dependency inversion principle](#dependency-inversion-principle) and the [open/closed principle](#openclosed-principle).

 # Open/Closed Principle

-This principle states that:
+The Open/Closed Principle states that:

 \raggedright